fullflavedave/meteor-typescript/README.md

 These definitions should be enough to get started using TypeScript with any Meteor project.
 Included are type definitions for the iron-router, errors, and paginated-subscription smart packages.
 You will need to create type definitions for any other smart packages yourself.

-In order to effectively write a Meteor app with TypeScript, you will probably need to do these things:
+In order to effectively write a Meteor app with TypeScript, you will probably need to:

 - Reference the type definitions file (meteor_plus.d.ts)
 - Create a Template definition file